waggle-sensor/summer2021/Andrews/DailyLog.md

  - Required EVS Safety Orientation
  - TRACER Meeting
  - Cleaned up and tested the code for extracting the array of pixels

+### July 20
+July 20th
+ - Reading on optical flow: https://learnopencv.com/optical-flow-in-opencv/; Farneback: https://www.diva-portal.org/smash/get/diva2:273847/FULLTEXT01.pdf
+ - Finding/reading literature on optical flow on satellite data including:
+    * Deriving AMVs from Geostationary Satellite Images Using Optical Flow Algorithm Based on Polynomial Expansion: https://journals.ametsoc.org/view/journals/atot/33/8/jtech-d-16-0013_1.xml
+        -- Used Farneback algorithm on Himawari-7; for cloud motion vectors used IR (5km spatial resolution, 30 minute temporal resolution)
+    * https://www.star.nesdis.noaa.gov/star/documents/meetings/2020JPSSGOES/Posters/B_23_Apke_GPGS_2020_Poster.pdf (research poster on applying optical flow to satellite data)
+    * General thoughts: Seems like people have used IR and/or visible bands to get cloud motion vectors).
+Band two has the highest resolution so I think I’ll try that first.
+From what I’ve seen in the literature so far, dense optical flow (DOF) seems to be the way to go.
+Other people have used Farneback with success so that’s where I’ll start algorithm-wise.
+ - TRACER meeting
+ - Need multiple images/arrays for optical flow; trying to adjust code to account for that as currently it’s only working with one image